wozjac/brackets-ui5/README.md

 ![code hints](https://www.mediafire.com/convkey/e633/ums5nbag40af4il6g.jpg)

 ### UI5 object resolving
-UI5 object recognition is currently based on regular expressions, so the basic cases presented below (determined in that order) should work and recognize the UI5 object in the code - but I can not guarantee that for all formatting cases it will work.
-I'm planning to use Brackets built-in Tern/Acorn modules for this task.
+UI5 object recognition is currently based on regular expressions, so the basic cases are handled (and expect strange behaviour sometimes ;).
+This feature is currently being developed using more appriopriate tools for such task.

 The recognition works for variables and will try to find the associated UI5 object type from:
 1. A special comment *//ui5: object*.
 It will search the current line or the variable declaration.
 Because in the current version the extension does not recognize types returned by functions, this comment can be useful if some variable - returned by a function - is used heavily in the code.
 For example: